-Description Judgments and Uncertainties Effect if Actual Results Differ From Assumptions Our purchase price allocation methodology contains uncertainties because it requires us to make significant estimates and assumptions, and to apply judgment to estimate the fair value of assets acquired and liabilities assumed, especially with respect to long-lived and intangible assets. acquired and liabilities assumed through a business combination as well as the estimated useful lives of the acquired intangible assets, it is possible that adjustments to the carrying values of such assets and liabilities will have a We use available information to estimate fair values.
-We typically engage outside appraisal firms to assist in the fair Management estimates the fair value of assets acquired and liabilities assumed based on quoted market prices, the carrying value of the acquired assets and widely accepted valuation techniques, including material impact on our financial position and results of operations. value determination of long-lived and identifiable intangible assets, and any other significant assets or liabilities.
-We adjust the preliminary purchase price discounted cash flows, market multiple analyses and replacement cost.
-See Note 3 to our consolidated financial statements in this report for information regarding our business acquisitions. allocation, as necessary, up to one year after the acquisition closing date as we obtain new information about facts and circumstances that existed as of the closing date.
+Our purchase price allocation methodology contains uncertainties because it requires us to make significant estimates and assumptions, and to apply judgment to estimate the fair value of assets acquired and liabilities assumed, especially with respect to long-lived and intangible assets.

+Management estimates the fair value of assets acquired and liabilities assumed based on quoted market prices, the carrying value of the acquired assets and widely accepted valuation techniques, including discounted cash flows, market multiple analyses and replacement

 We apply significant judgement in estimating the fair value of intangible assets acquired, which involves the use of significant assumptions.
-Significant assumptions used in the valuation of We have not made any material changes in the accounting methodology we use for business combinations during the year ended December 31, 2023. customer relationships include future revenue and operating expenses, customer attrition rates, contributory asset charges, tax amortization benefit, and discount rates.
+Significant assumptions used in the valuation of customer relationships include future revenue and operating expenses, customer attrition rates, contributory asset charges, tax amortization benefit, and discount rates.
 Significant assumptions used in the valuation of certain developed technology assets include future revenue, proprietary technology obsolescence curve, royalty rate, and discount rate.
 Significant assumptions used in the valuation of marketing assets include assumptions about the period of time the brand will continue to be valuable, royalty rate, and discount rate.
 Significant assumptions used in the valuation of content intangible assets include cost-based assumptions.
 Our estimates of fair value are based upon assumptions we believe to be reasonable, but which are inherently uncertain and unpredictable, and unanticipated events and changes in circumstances may occur.